tom-howard/ros2/docs/course/part2.md

 1. Enter ++a++ a couple of times to make the robot rotate on the spot.
 Observe how the odometry data changes in Topic Monitor.

-    !!! question "Questions"
+    !!! question
-        1. Which `pose` fields are changing?
+        Which `pose` fields are changing?
-        1. Is there anything in `twist` that corresponds to the *angular* velocity that is being published by the `teleop_keyboard` node in **TERMINAL 3**?

 1. Now press the ++s++ key to halt the robot, then press ++w++ a couple of times to make the robot drive forwards.

-    !!! question "Questions"
+    !!! question
-        1. Which `pose` fields are changing *now*?
+        Which `pose` fields are changing *now*?
 How does this relate to the position of the robot in the simulated world?
-        1. How does `twist` now correspond with the *linear* velocity setting in **TERMINAL 3**?

 1. Now press ++d++ a couple of times and your robot should start to move in a circle.

-    !!! question "Questions"
+    !!! question
-        1. What linear and angular velocities are you requesting in **TERMINAL 3**, and how are these represented in the `twist` part of the `/odom` message?
-        1. What about `pose`?
+        What's happening with the `pose` data now?
 How is this data changing as your robot moves in a circular path.
-        1. **What are `twist` and `pose` actually telling us?**

 1. Press ++s++ in **TERMINAL 3** to stop the robot (but leave the `teleop_keyboard` node running).
 Then, press ++ctrl+c++ in **TERMINAL 2** to close down `rqt`.